IanVS/eslint-nibble/README.md

 eslint-nibble --ext .jsx,.js lib/
 ```

+### --config

+ESLint will automatically detect config files with [standard naming](http://eslint.org/docs/user-guide/configuring#configuration-file-formats).
+Add the `--config` option to specify a different config file for ESLint to use.

 ### globs

 You are not limited to directory and file names as arguments, you can also specify a glob pattern.